trixi-framework/P4est.jl/README.md

 library, which is available in the Julia package `P4est_jll.jl` and which is automatically installed as a dependency.

-*Note: Currently, `P4est_jll.jl` is not available under Windows and provides only serial binaries without MPI support.
-Both limitations are planned to be lifted in the future.*
+*Note: Currently, `P4est_jll.jl` only provides serial binaries without MPI support.
+This limitation is planned to be lifted in the future.*

-*Note: On MacOS, you need to have Xcode installed to be able to use this package.*

 By default, P4est.jl provides pre-generated Julia bindings to all exported C functions of the underlying p4est library.
 You can force the build script to